 Before the campground closes for the annual Johnny Appleseed Festival, enjoy Fort Wayne's splash pads – Fort Wayne’s City Parks & Recreation Department (which owns and operates the Johnny Appleseed Campground) also offers eight free splash pads around town.
 They’re FREE and open at least through Labor Day.

 Fright Night – You’ll find countless Halloween activities ranging from toddler-friendly to super-scary.
-And be sure to catch the Zombie Walk at dusk.
+And be sure to catch the Zombie Walk at 3PM.

 Where to Stay in Fort Wayne